bhky/opennsfw2/README.md

 # Each row gives [sfw_probability, nsfw_probability] of an input image, e.g.:
 sfw_probability, nsfw_probability = predictions[0]
 ```
-Alternatively, the end-to-end pipeline function can be used:
+Alternatively, the end-to-end pipeline function for image files can be used:
 ```python
 import opennsfw2 as n2